-- Drain and discard marinade.
+- In a small bowl, combine the cinnamon, garlic powder and aniseed.
 Sprinkle goose cavity with salt and pepper.
-Place on a rack in a shallow roasting pan.
-Combine the cinnamon, garlic powder and aniseed; rub over goose.
+Place on a rack in a shallow roasting pan; rub with spice mixture.
 Bake, uncovered, at 325° for 30 minutes.

-- Meanwhile, in a small saucepan, combine the vinegar, honey and remaining water and soy sauce.
-Bring to a boil.
+- Meanwhile, in a small saucepan, combine 2 cups water, vinegar, honey and remaining soy sauce.
+Bring mixture to a boil.
 Reduce heat; simmer, uncovered, until reduced by about half.

-- Baste goose with some of the honey mixture.
+- Baste goose with honey mixture.
 Bake, uncovered, 30 minutes longer.
-Cover and bake for 1-1/2 to 2 hours or until a meat thermometer reads 180°, basting occasionally with remaining honey mixture.
+Cover and bake 1-1/2 to 2 hours longer or until a meat thermometer reads 180°, baste occasionally with honey mixture if desired.
 Cover and let stand for 15-20 minutes before carving.

-- For gravy, strain pan juices into a large measuring cup; skim fat.
-In a small saucepan, combine cornstarch and cold water until smooth.
-Stir in pan juices.
-Bring to a boil; cook and stir for 2 minutes or until thickened.
+- For the gravy, strain pan juices into a large measuring cup; skim fat and discard.
+In a small saucepan, combine cornstarch and remaining water until smooth.
+Add pan juices; mix well.
+Bring to a boil; cook and stir 2 minutes or until thickened.
 Serve with goose.
 Yield: 6-8 servings.

 Originally published as Spiced Roast Goose in Country Woman Christmas Annual 2005, p28